sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1450 - scale.md

-Corrects the size of text in PDF documents whose size varies, for example as a result of being photographed at different distances.
+Corrects the size of text in documents whose size varies, for example as a result of being photographed at different distances.
 ID cards and receipts are common examples of such documents.
 This preprocessor enables coordinates-based methods, such as the Region or Text Table methods, to work with such unpredictably scaled documents.
 For alternatives to this preprocessor, see [Page transformation preprocessors](doc:deskew#notes).

 [**Parameters**]( doc:scale#parameters)
 [**Examples**]( doc:scale#examples)